|

 Can I appeal?

-States to offer the possibility of appeal against a visa refusal.
-This
+to offer the possibility of appeal against a visa refusal.
+This question is

 In principle, a decision to refuse a visa has no